kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

 There will be a very difficult winter for all those who survived so everyone needs to help.
 Here are two pointers for trustworthy organizations we know of that are trying to help victims on the ground.
-For Türkiye (where Semih is from), you can donate to [Ahbap](https://ahbap.org/bagis-kategorisi/5) (put a large number because the donation currency is in TL and 1 CAD = 14 TL; 1 USD = 19TL); and for Syria you can donate to the [White Helmets](https://www.whitehelmets.org/en/).
+For Türkiye (where Semih is from), you can donate to [Ahbap](https://ahbap.org/bagis-kategorisi/5) (Please be aware that the donation currency is in TL and 1 CAD = 14 TL; 1 USD = 19TL); and for Syria you can donate to the [White Helmets](https://www.whitehelmets.org/en/).
 Be generous!
 We'll leave pointers to several other organizations below in this footnote[^1].